 We proudly present our entrepreneurial friends and their coffees.

-Discover taste profiles, our relationship, full price breakdown and detailed background information here.
+Discover our relationship, the full price breakdown and detailed quality information here.

 The origin where This Side Up started testing its development model in 2013.
 Beautifully complex fruity coffees from a new generation of idealistic local coffee entrepreneurs.